Heavy Breathing in Cats

 Heat and exercise

-Finding your feline friend panting after exercise is normal and does not need to be monitored closely—unless the heavy breathing lasts for a significant amount of time after playtime is over.
+Finding your feline friend panting after exercise is normal and does not need to be monitored closely—unless the heavy breathing lasts a significant amount of time after playtime.
 Provide cats with fresh water and food after exercise play, especially if you notice them panting more on a hot summer day.
 (Be sure to monitor for signs of heat exhaustion.)
 If you notice your cat panting after a day of little to no movement, this could be reason enough to contact your vet.

 Feline heart disease